gerardroche/gerardroche.github.io/src/2024/06/30/on-which-type-and-readlink-commands/index.md

 /bin/ls
 ```

-To inspect the `PATH`, use `tr` to split it into separate lines for improved readability.
+To examine the `PATH` variable, use `tr` to split it into separate lines for better readability:

 ```sh
 $ echo $PATH